6 Athens Archaeological Sites

 The Olympieion was the largest temple in Athens.
 It was dedicated to the god Zeus and is therefore also called the Temple of Olympian Zeus.
 This temple can be found in the south of Athens.
 Various gods have long been worshiped on the site of this temple.
 Construction of this temple began in 515 BC, but it was not completed until AD 125 by order of Emperor Hadrian.

 The temple was built on square stones and had 104 columns of 17 meters hight.
 Today, there are only 16 columns left of the Olympieion that you can visit.
 Close to this temple you will also find the National Gardens of Athens.
 You can also visit the Zappeion in these gardens.
 The Zappeion is a building specially made for the Olympic Games.
 During the Olympics in 1896 it was used as a fencing hall.
 Ten years later, the building served as the Olympic Village.
-It was one of the first buildings specifically designed for the modern Olympic Games.
+It was one of the first buildings specifically designed for the modern Olympic Games (the Panethenaic Stadium is the former Athens Olympic Stadium).

 Tip: Are you going to visit several Athens ancient areas such as the Acropolis, the Roman Agora, Hadrian's Library or the Ancient Agora?
 Then make sure you have purchased the advantageous combination ticket for 7 archaeological areas or the popular Athens Pass in advance.
 This saves you a lot on your entrance tickets.